seb1458/seb1458.github.io/_posts/220903-SWD/2022-09-03-swdTutorial.md

 crime_sf <- st_as_sf(pie_prep, coords = c("longitude", "latitude"), crs = 4326)
 ```

 Now we really have everything to finally produce a nice looking map.
 First, we print the map and position the pie charts according to the rounded coordinates.
 The `geom_scatterpie()` functions works similar to all the other *geom_x* functions from **ggplot2**.
-Adding a legend for the pie chart is a little bit fiddly.
+Adding a legend for the pie chart is again a little bit fiddly.
 As mentioned before, we need to back transform the radius using a custom function and the legend is put on to the map by finding a position manually (via x- and y-coordinates).
 The rest of the code is probably old news by now.

 ```r
 ggmap(nyc_map) +